-Networks look online to lure young viewers back to TV
+Networks look online to attract young viewers back to TV

 "When we come up for renewals, we aren't just providing a linear channel," Guyardo said.
 "That helps with renewals and rate increases."

-(Reporting by Jessica Toonkel; editing by Anna Driver and Bill Rigby)
+Reporting by Jessica Toonkel; editing by Anna Driver and Bill Rigby